qooxdoo/qooxdoo/documentation/manual/source/pages/core/understanding_properties.rst

     obj.setWidth(200);  // setting a value
     var w = obj.getWidth();  // getting the current value

 Of course, directly accessing properties may be faster because no indirection by a function call is needed.
-Nonetheless, in practice this does not outweight the disadvantages.
+Nonetheless, in practice this does not outweigh the disadvantages.
 Direct access to properties does not hide internal implementation details and is a less maintainable solution (Well, you don't program web applications in assembler code, do you?).

 A typical implementation of the accessor and mutator methods would look like the following, where those instance methods are declared in the ``members`` section of the class definition: